 ADSL broadband, which uses your existing phone line, is available to most households across the UK.
 Some suppliers like Virgin Media offer connection to their own network via coaxial cable.
 This is capable of speeds that are comparable to fibre.

-If you live in a rural area with no cabling infrastructure, you may want to consider a mobile broadband connection.
+If you live in a rural area with no cabling infrastructure, you may want to consider a mobile broadband or a satellite broadband connection.
 This uses the same 3G/4G network as your smartphone.
 This is an affordable option for many, however, it often comes with restrictive download limits.

 Where is Fibre Broadband offered?